tksfz/doto2/README.md

 To build doto from source, clone this repo and use `sbt stage`.
 (You may need a recent version of sbt.)
 Doto is under active development and there is no binary distribution at the moment.

-Experiment with the `dotodoto`[1] repo
+Experiment with the `dotodoto` repo
 -----------------------------------
+`dotodoto`[1] is the doto repo for doto development.
 Doto uses git as a backend.
-At the moment, git has not yet been integrated into doto, so you just run git yourself:
+But at the moment, git has not yet been integrated into doto, so you just run git yourself:

 ```
 git clone https://github.com/tksfz/dotodoto.git